Geethikadasari7/MyLibrary-Bot/README.md

 The system uses a combination of event-driven and scheduled workflows to achieve full automation.

-* **User-Initiated Events:** The `My Books` workflow is triggered by a Webhook.
+* **User-Initiated Events:** The `My Books (Interactive)` workflow is triggered by a Webhook.
 It waits for a student to send a specific message ("My Books") via WhatsApp, which is forwarded by Twilio to the webhook URL.
-* **Data-Driven Events:** The `Instant Issue Confirmation` and `Return Status` workflows use n8n's Google Sheets trigger to constantly poll the sheet for changes (new rows or updated rows), running their logic automatically when a change is detected.
+* **Data-Driven Events:** The `New Book Notification` and `Return Confirmation` workflows use n8n's Google Sheets trigger to constantly poll the sheet for changes (new rows or updated rows), running their logic automatically when a change is detected.
-* **Scheduled Events:** The `Daily Reminder Service` uses a Schedule Trigger to run at a specific time each day (e.g., 9 AM) to perform its task of sending reminders.
+* **Scheduled Events:** The `Daily Due Date Reminder` uses a Schedule Trigger to run at a specific time each day (e.g., 9 AM) to perform its task of sending reminders.

 ## 🛠️ Tech Stack